gbif/data-blog/content/about.md

 # What about the developer blog?

-An archive of the developer blog is still available at http://gbif.blogspot.com/.
-Currently this blog is not being updated but an archive will be maintained.
+Currently this (blog)["http://gbif.blogspot.com/"] no longer being updated but an archive will be maintained.